-3.1 Purpose and Description of the Module
+3.1 Purpose and description of the module

-The SfAR-S-8DI8DO module is an innovative device that provides a simple and cost-effective extension of the number of lines of input and output in popular PLCs.
+The SfAR-S-8DI8RO module is an innovative device that provides a simple and costeffective extension of the number of lines of input and output in popular PLCs.

-The module has 8 digital inputs with configurable timer/counter option and 8 digital outputs.
+The module has 8 digital inputs with configurable timer/counter option and 8 relay outputs.
 In addition, terminals IN1 and IN2, and IN3 and IN4 can be used to connect two encoders.
-All inputs and outputs are isolated from the logic using optocouplers.
+All inputs are isolated from the logic using optocouplers.
 Each channel can be individually configured in one of several modes.